 what makes a shelter for cancer families (ASCF) STAND APART FROM OTHERS?

 We provide tangible support to FAMILIES (not just patients) affected by cancer.
 Regardless of age, cancer-type, treatment or economic status, we are here for you and your family.
 The housing support ASCF offers is based on what out-of-town families affected by cancer need.
-Each ASCF apartment includes its own full service kitchen offering the families we serve privacy and options during a sensitive time.
-Each unit also includes its own washer and dryer providing convenience and dignity for families during their stay in Houston.
-Finally, every apartment has its own private gathering place for families to call their own “home away from home” where they can make memories with loved ones and receive guests.
+Each ASCF residence includes its own full service kitchen offering the families we serve privacy and options during a sensitive time.
+Finally, every residence has its own private gathering place for families to call their own “home away from home” where they can make memories with loved ones and receive guests.
 Or in the case when immune systems are compromised, having one's own space can provide an extra level of protection from germs and peace of mind for patients.